paulomenon/paulomenon.github.io/_posts/2024-10-24-install-mutiple-jdk.markdown

 <button class="copy-button" onclick="copyCode(this)" title="Copy to Clipboard"><svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 24 24" width="24" height="24"><path d="M 8 2 L 8 4 L 4 4 L 4 20 L 16 20 L 16 16 L 18 16 L 18 22 L 2 22 L 2 2 Z M 10 4 L 18 4 L 18 14 L 16 14 L 16 6 L 10 6 Z M 6 8 L 14 8 L 14 18 L 6 18 Z M 10 10 L 12 10 L 12 16 L 10 16 Z"></path></svg></button>
  </div>
 </div>
-Remember to replace the JDK version number at the end with the one you need.
+Remember to replace the JDK version number at the end with the one you need

-. `install`: This command tells Homebrew to install a specified package or cask.
+*  `install`: This command tells Homebrew to install a specified package or cask.

 You may need to run `brew update` first to access the latest Homebrew catalog and versions.